 Cloudland Canyon State Park (27 mile/45 minute drive)

 Located on Lookout Mountain, Cloudland Canyon is a gorgeous place to visit (for camping or day trips).
 As far as camping options, Cloudland Canyon has the widest variety of ways to stay: they have cabins, yurts, and RV and tent campsites (walk-in and backcountry).
-Sites can be reserved a year in advance and as of this year, you can reserve spots site-specific (you can pick your exact spot rather than what’s available).
+Sites can be reserved a year in advance and you can reserve spots site-specific (you can pick your exact spot rather than what’s available).
 Cloudland Canyon has great activities available, with beautiful hiking trails that lead to a picturesque waterfall (lots of stairs), geocaching, fishing, horseback riding, and a great disc golf course.

 Chilhowee Campground (55 miles/1 hour 15 minute drive)